ShEhamato/item-catalog/README.md

     appId for facebook and client_id for google should be placed in the tempaltes/login.html file to replace the existing ones
 ### What does this submission contain
     This project consists of the follows:
-        application.py : which contains the python code, and run the server. database_setup.py : Which contains the required database schema. tempates : dirctory contains html files
+        application.py : which contains the python code, and runs the server. database_setup.py : Which contains the required database schema. tempates : dirctory contains html files
 ## How to run the code